caiosama/caiosama/README.md

 - 👀 I’m interested in build amazing things!
 - 🌱 I’m currently learning how to transform organization in high performers
 - 💞️ I’m looking to collaborate on ideas that improve people lifes
-- 📫 How to reach me, just send me a email to caio@neocity.cl
+- 📫 How to reach me, just send me an email to caio@neocity.cl

 <!---
 caiosama/caiosama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.